JTaisey389/reading-notes301.md/Read05_HEROKU.md

 **NPM: Node Package Manager**

+**Express is a library that handles creatting servers and talking on the internet through http**

+**CORS: Cross origin resource sharing - This enables firewall like behavior controls.
+It realeases a restriction that your computer cannot talk to your computer and lets your computer talk to itself**

+**Statics means that files doe not change.
+Once the server is running the HTML does not edit**

 ### Getting Started
 - The first step in being able to use HEROKU is to install it onto your machine Depending on your platform there is a specific way to install it onto your computer.
 After you have installed HEROKU you then use the `heroku login` command within your terminal to login to HEROKU CLI.